Build a Bot Tutorial

 10. She resets the chat window and repeats the example conversation.
 This time, the bot correctly predicts the intent.

-11. Akela notices that although I'm locked out of my account triggered the Reset_password intent, the bot's response of I'm sorry to hear that!
+11. Akela notices that although I'm locked out of my account triggered the Reset_password intent, the response of I'm sorry to hear that!
 You can do that on our website. isn't an appropriate response.

 • Create fallback for any unexpected message.